RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/string-types.md

 ## In summary...

-The RXU Rexx Preprocessor for Unicode implements, in addition to the classical Rexx strings,  the following additional types of strings:
+TUTOR implements, in addition to the classical Rexx strings,  the following additional types of strings:

 * ``"string"Y`` strings, composed of bytes (octets).
 A character is one byte.
 They are suitable to store binary data.
 * ``"string"P`` strings, composed of Unicode codepoints.
 A character is a single Unicode codepoint.
 The ``"string"`` should